RSS talks first steps for new federal relief totaling $66 million - Salisbury Post

 RSS talks first steps for new federal relief totaling $66 million

-SALISBURY — Federal relief totaling about half of Rowan-Salisbury School’s operations budget is up for grabs to address the COVID-19 pandemic’s impact on students.
+SALISBURY — Federal relief totaling about half of Rowan-Salisbury Schools’ operations budget is up for grabs to address the COVID-19 pandemic’s impact on students.

 Director of Federal Programs Jerri Hunt walked the Rowan-Salisbury Schools Board of Education through the $66 million for which the district is eligible.
 The funding will come from $167 billion in federal relief split between two packages passed by congress in December and March.